FicekD/InefficientNet/README.md

 ### What's not working
 - Softmax activation
 - Adam optimizer
+- Convolutional layers stride other than 1
-- Convolutional, Maxpool layers
+- Backpropagation of Convolutional, Maxpool layers

 Currently testing on MNIST.
-Unit test are on the priority list.
+Unit testesting forward propagations.